-Two cases were analysed, in Case 1, a male young member (age and race unknown) posted on the Facebook platform to share his pain with the community (his name, specific month, and day this information was posted were withheld for ethical reasons): "I do a lot of stupid things that I regret, and only a few of my actions are not regretted.
-He said, I have no feelings anymore, and I cannot love any woman anymore," after talking about not expressing his emotions and experiencing emotional hurt from those around this individual.
-He stated that the so-called lady of his heart, whom he trusts so much, has broken his heart, and he believes that life is no longer worth living and that there are people who have made this individual feel that way (particularly his partner and family).
+Five cases were analysed, in Case 1 involved a male individual who, for ethical reasons, had his identity and demographics withheld.
+He posted a suicide note: "I do a lot of stupid things that I regret, and only a few of my actions are not regretted.
+I have no feelings anymore, and I cannot love any woman anymore after not expressing my emotions and experiencing emotional hurt from people around me.
+The so-called lady of my heart, whom I trusted so much, has broken my heart, and I believe that life is no longer worth living and that the people around me have made this individual feel that I am worthless (particularly his partner and family).
+The urgency underscores the need for social support and counseling.
+This young man posted on Facebook and shared deep emotional distress, expressing regret for past actions and an inability to feel emotions or love.
+He emphasized instances where others inflicted emotional harm, specifically focusing on his trusted romantic partner and family.
+This portrayal of heartbreak led him to believe life lacked purpose.
+The individual sought help on a Facebook platform, emphasizing the importance of community support, empathy, and expert intervention in addressing underlying emotional turmoil and suicidal ideation.